CXC analysing COVID-19 impact on exam candidates

 |

+This is according to the CXC Registrar and Chief Executive Officer (CEO), Dr Wayne Wesley, who was addressing a recent CXC virtual media briefing on the administration of this year's regional external examinations.

-He noted that CXC will take into account “the likely psychosocial impact [of the pandemic] on students' performance to ensure that they are not disenfranchised”.
+Dr Wesley said CXC will take into account “the likely psycho-social impact [of the pandemic] on students' performance to ensure that they are not disenfranchised”.

 Dr Wesley said efforts will continue in terms of working with the Government of St Vincent and the Grenadines to ensure that their candidates are not disenfranchised as a result of the volcanic eruption in that country.

-Further, all components of the exams — Paper One and Paper Two as well as Paper Three for private candidates — will be administered; students have until today to defer sitting the 2021 examinations; and the deadline to submit all school-based assessments has been extended to June 30.
+Further, all components of the exams — Paper One and Paper Two, and Paper Three for private candidates — will be administered; students have until May 31 to defer sitting the 2021 examinations; and the deadline to submit all school-based assessments has been extended to June 30.

-Dr Wesley said these decisions were agreed on during a special council meeting on May 25, following consultative engagements with governments and other regional stakeholders.
+Dr Wesley informed that these decisions were agreed on during a special Council meeting on May 25, following consultative engagements with governments and other regional stakeholders.

 He said this was done to garner wide-ranging inputs to ensure there was proper planning for the regional examination “that will redound to the benefit of the majority, if not all, within the region”.